posimyth/the-plus-addons-for-block-editor/readme.txt

 = Is Gutenberg required to use this plugin ? =

-Well Gutenberg is kind of the default page editor for Wordpress version 5.0 and further.
+Well, Gutenberg is kind of the default page editor for WordPress version 5.0 and further.
 So if you haven’t messed up with default page builder settings, you don’t need any installations.
-However if you have, then go and download [Gutenberg Plugin](https://wordpress.org/plugins/gutenberg/), install it and keep it activated.
+However, if you have, then go and download [Gutenberg Plugin](https://wordpress.org/plugins/gutenberg/), install it and keep it activated.

-= Will it work with all themes out there ? =
+= Will it work with all themes out there? =

-Yes definitely !
-We have designed the blocks to have compatibility with all the themes out there and we have made tags and CSS structure non-conflict in manner so that you can enjoy designing web sites in your own flow regardless of worrying about theme.
+Yes definitely!
+We have designed the blocks to have compatibility with all the themes out there and we have made tags and CSS structure non-conflict in a manner so that you can enjoy designing websites in your own flow regardless of worrying about the theme.

-However we are specially designing a Theme for all of our addons which would be lightweight and you can take out most of it without any extra efforts, so stay tuned for it !
+However we are specially designing a Theme for all of our addons that would be lightweight and you can take out most of it without any extra effort, so stay tuned for it!

-= Will it add a bloat and slow down my website ? =
+= Will it add bloat and slow down my website? =

 Absolutely not.
 Keeping in mind the development issues, we have tried to add as few as possible HTML tags.
-We have also managed the auto generation of styles on condition of activation and all the things that can save up space and act faster.
+We have also managed the auto-generation of styles on condition of activation and all the things that can save up space and act faster.
 So nothing to worry about.

 [Contact Us](http://m.me/tpagutenberg/) if you want some custom / extra features and we will try to deliver a solution as soon as possible.

 == Changelog ==
+= 1.2.2 = 20 Nov 2021
+- Fix : Stylish List : Edit Page Error Bug
+- Fix : Global Spacing : Save Bug

+= 1.2.1 = 18 Nov 2021
+- Update : Dark Mode Compatibility With Global Palettes of Astra, Kadence, Blocksy Theme and Many More.
+- Update : Breadcrumbs Block : Custom Home URL Option
+- Update : Security Update
+- Fix : Pricing List : Price Option Bug
+- Fix : Kadence Compatibility : Custom Font : Undefined Variable Bug
+- Rank Math : Accordion, TP Image, InfoBox, TP Heading, Stylist List, TP Button, FlipBox Blocks compatibility for Words Counts

+= 1.2.0 = 25 Oct 2021
+- Added : Block : Dark Mode
+- Added : Display/Conditional Rules based on Login Status : All Blocks Compatibility
+- Update : TP Post Image Block : Fancy Box Popup
+- Update : Tp Image Block : Fancy Box Popup
+- Fix : Site Logo : SVG URL Bug
+- Compatibility : Themes : Global Colors : Astra, Kadence, Blocksy and more based on Gutenberg Default Color Palette
+- Compatibility : Plugins : Global Colors : Stackable
+- Compatibility : Themes : Custom Fonts : Blocksy, Kadence
+- Compatibility : Plugins : Custom Fonts plugin ["Custom Fonts"](https://wordpress.org/plugins/custom-fonts/), ["Use Any Font"](https://wordpress.org/plugins/use-any-font/)

+= 1.1.7 = 04 Oct 2021
+- Added : InfoBox : SVG Icon Option
+- Added : Pricing Table : SVG Icon Option
+- Added : FlipBox : SVG Icon Option
+- Added : Number Counter : SVG Icon Option
+- Added : Extra option : Disable Google Font Load
+- Update : TP Post Image : New Styling Options
+- Update : Improved Regenerate Assets : CSS Regeneration
+- Compatibility : Nexter Theme : Improved CSS Regeneration Process
+- Compatibility : Blocksy Theme : Global Colors and Custom Font Family Connection
+- Compatibility : Stackable Gutenberg Blocks : Global Colors
+- Compatibility : Astra Theme : CSS Related Compatibility with Testing
+- Compatibility : Guten Theme : CSS Related Compatibility with Testing
+- Compatibility : PopularFX Theme : CSS Related Compatibility with Testing
+- Compatibility : GO Theme : CSS Related Compatibility with Testing
+- Compatibility : Neve Theme : CSS Related Compatibility with Testing
+- Fix : TP Post Content : Editor Error Bug
+- Fix : TP Post Image : Bug Fix
+- Fix : Other Bug Fixes & Improvements

+= 1.1.6 = 20 Sep 2021
+- Update : Theme Compatibility (Hello Elementor)
+- Fix : Carousel Bug in Most of Carousel related Blocks
+- Fix : JQuery Migration Update
+- Fix : TP Post Meta Block Author Image Bug

 = 1.1.5 = 11 Sep 2021
 - Added : Option of "Reusable Block" in The Plus Settings
 - Update : Assets Regenerate Option Added